TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/project.md

 * Whoever enters their name first will be playing as X's, and the other player will be O's.
 * The players will take turns inputing the row and column they would like to place their mark.
 * If that spot is already taken the program will ask for the spot again.
-* The program will report which player has won.
+* At the end of each players turn the program will check if tThe program will report which player has won.
 * If there are no more spots open and nobody has won the game, the program will print `Tie game!`.

 ### Implementation Details